-Sondra Perry originally produced the work A Terrible Thing is organised by the Museum of Contemporary Art Cleveland (moCa) (US), where the show was exhibited in the summer of 2019.
-A Terrible Thing at Kunsthal Aarhus marks the first solo exhibition of Sondra Perry in Denmark.
-An exhibition catalogue is produced in collaboration between moCa and Kunsthal Aarhus and published by Hatje Cantz.
+Sondra Perry originally produced the work A Terrible Thing for the Museum of Contemporary Art Cleveland (moCa) (USA), where the exhibition was shown in the summer of 2019.
+Her Kunsthal Aarhus show is her first-ever exhibition in Denmark.
+An exhibition catalogue is currently being created in collaboration between moCa and Kunsthal Aarhus and will be published by Hatje Cantz.
 The catalogue will be launched in the winter of 2020.